When a lead comes into your CRM, any number of actions can be automatically triggered by the versatile and powerful Bitrix24 workflow module.

 Auto-responding to incoming leads is a crucial element in today’s customer-driven business environment.
 You want your customers to end their initial interaction with the feeling that you are already working on their needs.
 But at the same time, you can’t answer the phone 24 hours a day, and you can’t live in your inbox.

-Please note that business processes are available for Bitrix24 Standard & Professional plans only.
+Please note that business processes are available for Bitrix24 Professional plan only.

 Here is a simple business process that:1. sends an auto-response email;